-The Committee met four times in 2013.
-In addition to its statutory powers and its powers under the Bekaert Charter the Committee discussed the following main subjects:
+The Committee had four regular meetings and one extraordinary meeting in 2014.
+In addition to its statutory powers and its powers under the Bekaert Charter, the Committee discussed the following main subjects:

-- · the financing structure of the Group;
+- the financing structure of the Group;

-- · the debt and liquidity situation;
+- the debt and liquidity situation;

 - the activity reports of the internal audit department;

-- the reports of the Statutory Auditor;
+- the reports of the Statutory Auditor.

-- the annual review of the major risks and the related mitigation plans under Bekaert's enterprise risk management program.

-Nomination and Remuneration Committee
+Nomination and Renumeration Committee

 The Nomination and Remuneration Committee is composed as required by Article 526quater §2 of the Companies Code: all of its three members are non-executive Directors.
-It is chaired by the Chairman of the Board and its two other members, Dr Begg and Lady Judge, are independent.
+It is chaired by the Chairman of the Board and its two other members, Mr Begg and Lady Barbara Judge, are independent.
 The Committee's competence in the field of remuneration policy is demonstrated by the relevant experience of its members.